 There are many different options for non-personalized recommendations.
 Make sure your engine includes a wide variety including options like "Frequently bought with this" and "After viewing this, people buy".

 Some product recommendation solutions incorporate machine learning, but it’s only used to deliver collaborative filtering recommendations.
-Personalized recommendations use customer browsing and buying behavior.
+Personalized recommendations use customer browsing, buying behavior and purchase history.

 The option to blend recommendation types